 Homes that are within 1,000 feet of a fire hydrant, or within five miles of a fire station are often eligible for savings on homeowner pricing.
 Make sure to verify the location of these items to make sure that they insurance company is accurate.

-Identity theft is a growing problem, and many insurance companies provide coverage for an additional cost to help deal with this.
+Identity theft is a growing problem, and many insurance companies like this provide coverage for an additional cost to help deal with this.
 You should verify coverage as well.

 Using Florida homeowners insurance comparison tools can save you considerably on your homeowner’s policy, so make sure you use it to make sure you get the best deal.